-- (a) The Real Estate Investment Trust ("REIT") investments mainly represent the Group's investment in Suntec Real Investment Trust, which is incorporated and listed in Singapore. - (b) The listed debt securities represent the Group's investment in perpetual bonds with fixed interest at rates ranging from 1.6% to 7.1% (2021: 1.6% to 7.9%). - (c) Unlisted fund investments represent money market funds held with licensed banks with interest rates ranging from 4.4% to 4.5% (2021: Nil). - (d) The Group classifies the following financial investments at FVPL: - Debt investments that do not qualify for measurement at either amortised cost (Note 19) or FVOCI, - Equity investments that are held for trading, and - Equity investments for which the Group has not elected to recognise fair value gains and losses through OCI. - (e) The financial investments at fair value through profit or loss are denominated in the following currencies:
+- (a) The Real Estate Investment Trust ("REIT") investments mainly represent the Group's investment in Suntec Real Investment Trust, which is incorporated and listed in Singapore. - (b) The listed debt securities represent the Group's investment in perpetual bonds with fixed interest at rates ranging from 1.6% to 6.2% (2022: 1.6% to 7.1%). - (c) Unlisted fund investments represent money market funds held with licensed banks with interest rates ranging from 5.4% to 5.5% (2022: 4.4% to 4.5%). - (d) The Group classifies the following financial investments at FVPL: - Debt investments that do not qualify for measurement at either amortised cost (Note 19) or FVOCI, - Equity investments that are held for trading, and - Equity investments for which the Group has not elected to recognise fair value gains and losses through OCI. - (e) The financial investments at fair value through profit or loss are denominated in the following currencies: